Introduction and Motivation

 Dependencies and modularity

-circe depends on cats instead of Scalaz, and the core project has only one dependency (cats-core).
+circe depends on cats, and the core project has only one dependency (cats-core).

 Other subprojects bring in dependencies on Jawn (for parsing in the jawn subproject), Shapeless (for automatic codec derivation in generic), but it would be possible to replace the functionality provided by these subprojects with alternative implementations that use other libraries.